SystemsApproach/ops/monitor.rst

 .. sidebar:: Observability and INT

-    *Observability is a new term being used in the context monitoring, and while it is easily dismissed as the latest buzzword (which it is), it can also be interpretted as another of the set of "-ities" (qualities) that all good systems aspire to, alongside scalability, reliability, availability, security, usability, and
+    *Observability is a new term being used in the context of monitoring, and while it is easily dismissed as the latest buzzword (which it is), it can also be interpreted as another of the set of "-ities" (qualities) that all good systems aspire to, alongside scalability, reliability, availability, security, usability, and
     so on.
-Observability is the quality of a system that makes visible the facts about its internal operation rneeded to make informed management and control decisions.*
+Observability is the quality of a system that makes visible the facts about its internal operation needed to make informed management and control decisions.*

     *Instrumenting a system is a necessary first step in improving its